 Hello everyone!
 I thought it would be a good idea to include a little introduction about myself so you would know who it is that’s writing to you.
 After all, why should I be telling you about raising a large family unless I have some experience in it, right?!?

-First off, I’m the mother of 12 (almost 13) biological children.
-Yes, that’s right, we are expecting #13.
+First off, I’m the mother of 13 biological children.
+Yes, that’s right, we have 13 children.
 For Starters

 To answer all the usual questions, yes they are all mine (and my husband’s for that matter), they are all single births, I’ve birthed them all at home, they were all conceived while I was married, and, yes, I’m Catholic.
 I’m sure there are a few questions I’ve forgotten to answer but that usually answers the bulk of them.